w3c/wai-intro-wcag/content/new-in-22.md

 Briefly:
 * If you provide help, put  it in the same place on all web pages and app windows.
-* Why: People who have difficulty finding help are more likely to find it when it is at the same place.
+* Why: People who have difficulty finding help are more likely to find it when it is in the same place.

-<p class="persona"><a href="https://www.w3.org/WAI/people-use-web/user-stories/#supermarketassistant">Supermarket assistant</a> with cognitive disabilities:</p>
+<p class="persona">For example, a <a href="https://www.w3.org/WAI/people-use-web/user-stories/#supermarketassistant">supermarket assistant</a> with cognitive disabilities:</p>
 <div class="quotes">
   <ul>
     <li>